ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Enhancement
 - Plume comment will now work in Lua blocks.
 - Remove useless lines from traceback.
+- Warnings will be printed only one time per faulty code chunk.

 #### Fixes
 - Fix wrong space mode name.